10 Story Vacant Office to Courtyard by Marriott Conversion

 The Situation

 An investor identified a vacant 10 story office building in downtown Temple, Texas as a conversion opportunity.
-The plan was to acquire the property and convert it into a Courtyard by Marriott, capitalizing on Temple's healthcare-driven demand from Baylor Scott & White and Fort Cavazos visitor traffic.
+The building had been empty for over two years after its primary tenant relocated, and the owner was motivated to sell.
+The plan was to acquire the property and convert it into a Courtyard by Marriott, capitalizing on Temple's healthcare-driven demand from Baylor Scott & White Medical Center, the largest employer in the region, and steady visitor traffic from Fort Cavazos, one of the largest military installations in the United States.
+The building's concrete and steel construction, floor plates, and elevator infrastructure made it structurally well suited for a hotel conversion without a full teardown.

 The Challenge